History finally at hand, Biles headlines US gymnastics team

 The cloud of Nassar still lingers as the lawsuits between survivors and the organization remains in mediation.

-When Biles — who herself is a Nassar survivor — is on the floor, however, the narrative shifts.
+When Biles is on the floor, however, the narrative shifts.
 And she knows it.
 Her presence is one of the guiding lights of the entire movement.
 She’s ready to put on one last show.

 “I think I’ll try to live in the moment just a little bit because 2016 was such a blur,” she said.
 “Once we got over there, everything happened so quick. … This time we get to relax a little bit on.
 And kind of enjoy training and enjoy the process.”